githubchitra/TIC-TAC-TOE-game/README.md

 ## **Follow the Prompts:**
-    - Enter the row and column numbers to place your symbol.
     - The game alternates between players until a winner is determined or the board is filled.

 ## Features